adampaseltiner/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-  For this project we wanted to help Steve analyze stock data by writing macros with Excel VBA code.
+  For this project we wanted to analyze stock data by writing macros with Excel VBA code.
 By streamlining the analysis with VBA, we were able to look at the stock data from the years 2017 and 2018 and rapidly display the percentage of positive or negative returns over that year:

   ![Slow_Code_2017](https://user-images.githubusercontent.com/82347825/116831861-e8cedf00-ab7f-11eb-830a-a8b1bb76a524.png)
   ![Slow_Code_2018](https://user-images.githubusercontent.com/82347825/116831863-ec626600-ab7f-11eb-8d94-bd80ac23cf53.png)